im-open/check-for-pr-changes/README.md

 1. For major or minor changes, at least one of the commit messages contains the appropriate `+semver:` keywords listed under [Incrementing the Version](#incrementing-the-version).
 1. The action code does not contain sensitive information.

-When a pull request is created, a workflow will run that will recompile the action and push a commit to the branch if the PR author has not done so.
+When a pull request is created and there are changes to code-specific files and folders, the build workflow will run and it will recompile the action and push a commit to the branch if the PR author has not done so.
 The usage examples in the README.md will also be updated with the next version if they have not been updated manually.

-1. The action has been recompiled.
-See the [Recompiling](#recompiling-manually) section below for more details.
-1. The `README.md` example has been updated with the new version.
-See [Incrementing the Version](#incrementing-the-version).
+The following files and folders contain action code and will trigger the automatic updates:

+- action.yml
+- package.json
+- package-lock.json
+- src/\*\*
+- dist/\*\*

-1. This should happen automatically with most pull requests as part of the build workflow.
-There may be some instances where the bot does not have permission to push back to the branch though so these steps should be done manually on those branches.
+There may be some instances where the bot does not have permission to push changes back to the branch though so these steps should be done manually for those branches.
+See [Recompiling Manually](#recompiling-manually) and [Incrementing the Version](#incrementing-the-version) for more details.

 ### Recompiling Manually